Former Nigeria goalkeeper Enyeama reveals retirement plan after 20-year career | Goal.com

 “For now, that point has not arrived for me so I will find something.
 This is the last year of my professional career.
 Yes, by June that will be it.
 I’m waiting for the January window to come now.”

-The 37-year-old had a brief training with Dijon during the summer and he has stated why he did not seal a deal with the Stade Gaston Gerard outfit.
+The 37-year-old had a brief training with Dijon during the summer and he has revealed why he did not seal a deal with the Stade Gaston Gerard outfit.

 “I think it was misinformation from their end and a mistake reporting it as a trial because I was not there for a trial,” he revealed.